The SOMA Atomic Outflow Survey. I. An Atomic OI and Highly Ionized OIII Outflow from Massive Protostar G11.94-00.62: Analysis

 For our modeling of expected line ratios and intensities, we utilize a 1-D adaptation of the {\sc 3d-pdr} software \citep{2012MNRAS.427.2100B}, considering a range of uniform densities, ${\rm log}(n_{\rm H}/{\rm cm}^{-3})=2,3,4,5$, and a range of UV flux densities, log($\chi/\chi_0)=1,3,5$ \citep[normalized to the radiation field of][]{1978ApJS...36..595D}.
 We assume a constant cosmic ray ionization rate of $10^{-16}$ s$^{-1}$ \citep{2006PNAS..10312269D,2022A&A...658A.151G}, solar metallicity composition, and ``turbulent'' (i.e., kinematic) broadening of 100~km~s$^{-1}$, which is designed to reflect the velocity distribution of the outflow.
 We model the \OI\ fluxes at 63 and 145 \micron\ in each simulated PDR region by solving the respective radiative transfer equation \citep{2017ApJ...850...23B}.

-To obtain an estimate for the total column density of H nuclei, $N_{\rm H}$, we use three metrics: the ratio of the 63 \micron\ to 145 \micron\ line intensities ($I_{\rm 63}/I_{145}$); the peak intensity of the 145 \micron\ line ($I_{\rm 145,peak}$); and the total flux of the 145 \micron\ line ($F_{145}$).
+To obtain an estimate for the total column density of H nuclei, $N_{\rm H}$, we use three metrics: the peak intensity of the 145 \micron\ line ($I_{\rm 145,peak}$); the total flux of the 145 \micron\ line ($F_{145}$); and the ratio of the 63 \micron\ to 145 \micron\ line intensities ($I_{\rm 63}/I_{145}$).
 We note that the peak intensity is impacted by the instrumental resolution and we convolve the model with the appropriate value at each wavelength.
 From the results shown in Figure \ref{fig:PDR_models} we conclude that for the higher FUV field cases that we consider to be most relevant, values of $N_{\rm H}\simeq 2 \times 10^{19}\:{\rm cm}^{-2}$ are favored.
 Given the uncertainties in the line ratio induced by potential effects of differential extinction, this ratio provides little constraint on the volume density of the gas.

 Following the methodology from Section \ref{sec:ionized_outflowrate} and adopting a radius of 17\arcsec\ for the extent of the \OI\ outflow, (68,000~au, $R_{\rm out,OI}=0.33\:$pc), the mass in the \OI\ outflow is estimated to be $m_{\rm out,OI}=0.038\:M_\odot$.
 To calculate the mass flux in this component of the outflow we estimate the outflow crossing timescale, i.e., flow from the protostar to a radial distance of 0.33~pc.
 For this we adopt a line-of-sight outflow speed of 43.3~\kms, i.e., the observed HWHM of the \OI\ emission at 145~\micron.
 As for the ionized outflow traced by \OIII, we also assume that the intrinsic 3D velocity is well represented by this value.
 Thus the outflow timescale is $t_{\rm out,OI} = R_{\rm out,OI}/v_{\rm out,OI}= 7,500\:$yr and the implied mass flux is $\dot{m}_{\rm out,OI}=5.1\times10^{-6}\:M_\odot\:{\rm yr}^{-1}$.
 The momentum in the observed outflow aperture is estimated to be $p_{\rm out,OI}=m_{\rm out,OI}v_{\rm out,OI}=1.6\:M_\odot\:{\rm km\:s}^{-1}$ and the momentum outflow rate is $\dot{p}_{\rm out,OI}=2.2\times 10^{-4}\:M_\odot\:{\rm km\:s^{-1}\:yr}^{-1}$.